ONSdigital/sbr-sql-connector/README.md

 * This breaks foreign key relationships in the SQL data model, so we had to pre-process the data to remove incomplete records etc.
 * Once a "clean" set of data had been created, we generated the SQL INSERT statements to create these records in the target tables.
 * These SQL scripts are held in a separate repository (in the ONS GitLab).
-* However, the sample SQL scripts have had the name and address fields obfuscated in the HMRC data (PAYE/VAT), so the only direct reference to a Legal Unit's name comes from the Companies House data, which is public.

 ### Queries and data formats ###